Josh Jung Player Props: Rangers vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 13th in MLB.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 12th in MLB.

-- The Pirates have a 3.76 team ERA that ranks seventh among all league pitching staffs.
+- The Pirates have the seventh-ranked team ERA among all MLB pitching staffs (3.81).

-- In his most recent time out on Wednesday, the lefty threw six scoreless innings against the Detroit Tigers while surrendering one hit.
+- His most recent time out was on Friday against the Arizona Diamondbacks, when the right-hander went six innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.